WSU-kduncan/f24cicd-cyrus60/README-CI.md

 # Part 1

 ## Project overview
 The point of this project is to user Docker, a container engine/application used to containerize applications to containerize an already made angular JS application.
 The advantages of containerization are multiple, including to centralize all necesarry software dependancies in a single unit, allowing for the ease of replication of the software across different hardware.
+The other portion of the project involves using GitHub actions to continously implement any changes made to the application.
+The action used in this project will verify to DockerHub using GitHub secrets and build to push a new image upon any pushes made to the Git repository.

 ## Containerizing your Application
 To install Docker on wsl ubuntu, simply run the command `sudo apt install docker.io`.
 To install Docker desktop on windows, (which is also required), navigate to this [link](https://www.docker.com/products/docker-desktop/) and select the download for your operating system.